-What you need to know about Yom Kippur
+What you need to know about Yom Kippur — including how recent hurricanes disrupted holiday plans

+- In North Carolina, one rabbi told community members that they should consider skipping the traditional Yom Kippur fast this year.

+“I don’t want people to feel that they have to suffer any more than they’re suffering,” said Rabbi Batsheva Meiri of Asheville to Religion News Service.
+“We’re all very, very stressed.
+They should not feel that they have to be heroes.
+They need to take care of themselves.”

-Yom Kippur 2023 began Sunday night at sundown and spans until sunset on Monday.
+Yom Kippur begins Friday night at sundown and spans until sunset on Saturday.

 Here’s what you need to know about Judaism’s holiest day:

-Note: Editor’s note: A version of this article was originally published on Sept.
-25, 2023.
-It has been updated with information about Yom Kippur 2024.